medicare 101 - medicare basics and faq

 Medicare Part A – Individuals age 65 or older may be entitled to a premium-free Part A. The individual or their spouse must have worked and paid Medicare taxes for at least 10 years.
 Individuals eligible for Medicare due to a disability, end-stage renal diseases (ESRD) or amyotrophic lateral sclerosis (ALS) also qualify for premium-free Part A.

-Medicare Part B - Most people will pay the standard premium amount ($148.50 for 2021).
+Medicare Part B - Most people will pay the standard premium amount ($164.99 for 2023).
 If your modified adjusted gross income is above a certain amount, you may pay an Income Related Monthly Adjustment Amount (IRMAA).
-Medicare uses the modified adjusted gross income reported on your IRS tax return from 2 years ago.
+Medicare uses the modified adjusted gross income reported on your IRS tax return.
 This is the most recent tax return information provided to Social Security by the IRS.

 These IRMAA amounts can be found at https://www.medicare.gov/your-medicare-costs/part-b-costs